2018 - 2023

 My first actual Z Scale layout, built in 1991, was a straightforward clone of Model Railroader's 1985 Z Scale project layout, the Pennsylvania & Pacific.

 Whilst I stuck to the track plan, I left out the scenic divider running down the middle of the layout.
-And since I had since acquired a Micro-Trains F7 in New York Central lightning stripes, I named the layout "New York & Atlantic".
+And as I had since acquired a Micro-Trains F7 in New York Central lightning stripes, I named the layout "New York & Atlantic".
 It was fun to build, but the detail scenery never happened, and the layout no longer exists.

 I got into Z Scale quite by accident in 1990.
 A toy store was dropping the range and had their inventory priced to sell, at less than half price.
 I knew about Z Scale, and found Märklin's US models quite attractive - but also rather pricey.
 I also had no intention of moving into a different modelling scale.
 But seeing that Amtrak F7 and a complete rake of coaches at a very reasonable price, I couldn't resist.